hekimoghlu/hekimoghlu/README.md

 I’m **Tunjay Akbarli**, also known as **Hekimoghlu**, a self-taught technologist and founder of **NeXTHub**, a next-generation ecosystem unifying everything into one powerful platform.

-- Born on January 5, 2010 🇦🇿 and raised by a love for machines, I wrote my first lines of code at **age 8**.
+- Born on January 5, 2010 in Baku, Azerbaijan and raised by a love for machines, I wrote my first lines of code at **age 8**.
 - At **8**, I founded my first **computer club**, which became a **startup at 11**.
 - Since 2018,  I was developing tools, reverse-engineering binaries, and understanding systems deeper than most adults.
 - Now, I'm building a platform that makes traditional workflows, tools, and roles feel obsolete.